Aruiz99/CatGrowing/README.md

 If you use CatGrowing in scientific work, please cite:

 > Ruiz‑Rancaño, A. & del Barrio Escribano, G. (2025).  *CatGrowing: A QGIS plugin for categorical region‑growing analysis*.
 Consejo Superior de Investigaciones Científicas (CSIC), Estación Experimental de Zonas Áridas (EEZA).
 DOI: `placeholder:10.5281/zenodo.1234567`

 ---

+## Acknowledgments

+We would like to thank all partner institutions, experts, and contributors whose support and collaboration have made the **MedConecta** project possible.
+The development of the **CatGrowing** plugin was carried out as part of this project, with the aim of supporting research and analysis of ecological connectivity in Mediterranean arid regions.

+Special thanks go to the data providers — including the **Subdirección de Espacios Naturales Protegidos** of the **Comunidad Valenciana** and **Andalucía**, the **Dirección General de Patrimonio Natural y Acción Climática**, and the **Consejería de Agua, Agricultura, Ganadería, Pesca, Medio Ambiente y Emergencia** of the **Region of Murcia** — for their valuable contributions.

+**MedConecta** has been selected under the 2021 call for support to biodiversity management research programmes and projects.
+It is supported by **Fundación Biodiversidad** of the **Ministry for the Ecological Transition and the Demographic Challenge (MITECO)**, within the framework of the **Recovery, Transformation and Resilience Plan (PRTR)**, funded by the **European Union – NextGenerationEU**.

+---